Alberta School Foundation Fund

 Municipal Government Act

-The legislation governing aspects of municipal government activities in Alberta.
+The legislation governing most aspects of municipal government activities in Alberta.

 A parcel of land, an improvement, or a parcel of land and an improvement to the land.